GenomicsAotearoa/shell-for-bioinformatics/docs/3_streams_red_pipe.md

 Bioinformatics data is often text-based and large.
 This is why Unix’s philosophy of handling text streams is useful in bioinformatics: text streams allow us to do processing on a stream of data rather than holding it all in memory.
 Handling and redirecting the streams of data is essential skill in Unix.

 By default, both standard error and standard output of most unix programs go to your terminal screen.
 We can change this behavior (redirect the streams to a file) by using `>` or `>>` operators.
 The operator `>` redirects standard output to a file and overwrites any existing contents of the file, whereas `>>` appends to the file.
 If there isn’t an existing file, both operators will create it before redirecting output to it.
-For example, to concatenate two FASTA files, we use `cat` command, but redirect the output to a file:

 <center>
 ![image](./images/redirection_st.png){width="525"}